Benchify/AST-Utils/README.md

 This repository contains some assorted AST manipulation utils, particularly for Python inlining, which we no longer use.
 The utils are high quality and mostly production-ready, with the caveat that there might be some unhandled edge cases around block quotes, single-tick strings, or potentially certain nonstandard imports such as those that use `importlib`.
 If you make improvements to this code please share them with us via a PR.

+This code was authored by Max von Hippel, Bartek Chyra, Isabella Hochschild, and Ammar Husain.